eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 #### 4.2.2 Registration

-The flow for registering a Passkey in [WebAuthn] is the following:
+The flow for registering a Passkey in [W3C WebAuthn] is the following:

 0. The User requests (out of band of WebAuthn) the Relying Party to create a new Pseudonym.
 1. The Relying Party Server creates a challenge and sends this along with the User ID, the Relying Party ID, and the User Name to the Relying Party Client.